Supernova electron-neutrino interactions with xenon in the nEXO detector: Modeling xenon charged-current interactions with MARLEY

 \subsection{Exclusive cross section predictions}

-When a neutrino interacts with a nucleus, various particles (predominantly neutrons and gamma rays) can be emitted as a result of the de-excitation of the product nucleus.
+When a neutrino interacts with a nucleus, various particles (predominantly neutrons and $\gamma$ rays) can be emitted as a result of the deexcitation of the product nucleus.
 MARLEY generates predictions not only for inclusive cross sections, but also for the various exclusive cross sections and particle distributions resulting from \nueXeCC{} interactions.
-Exclusive cross sections leading to bound cesium states (no nucleon emission), along with those resulting in neutron emission, are shown in Tab.~\ref{Tab:2}.
-The dominant exclusive de-excitation channel is expected to be neutron emission, although recent measurements of CC neutrino interactions on ${}^{127}$I and Pb with $\sim$30\,MeV neutrinos have suggested this channel may be suppressed for heavy nuclei~\cite{An2023_1, An2023_2}.
+Exclusive cross sections leading to bound cesium states (no nucleon emission), along with those resulting in neutron emission, are shown in Table~\ref{Tab:2}.
+The dominant exclusive deexcitation channel is expected to be neutron emission, although recent measurements of CC neutrino interactions on ${}^{127}$I and Pb with $\sim$30\,MeV neutrinos have suggested this channel may be suppressed for heavy nuclei~\cite{An2023_1, An2023_2}.